Chart Color Schemes

 Colyton's population is slightly younger than the national pattern

-Colyton's median age is 36 years, nearly matching Greater Sydney's average of 37 years and slightly below Australia's median of 38 years.
-Compared to Greater Sydney, Colyton has a higher percentage of residents aged 15-24 at 14.5%, but fewer residents aged 25-34 at 13.9%.
-Between the 2021 Census and the present, the population aged 75-84 has increased from 4.4% to 5.6%, while the age group of 5-14 has decreased from 14.1% to 13.5%.
+Colyton's median age is nearly 36 years, close to Greater Sydney's average of 37 and slightly below Australia's median of 38.
+Compared to Greater Sydney, Colyton has a higher percentage of residents aged 15-24 (14.5%) but fewer residents aged 25-34 (13.9%).
+Between the 2021 Census and now, the percentage of residents aged 75-84 has increased from 4.4% to 5.6%, while the percentage of those aged 5-14 has decreased from 14.1% to 13.5%.
 By 2041, demographic modeling projects significant changes in Colyton's age profile.
-The 75-84 cohort is projected to grow by 52%, adding 262 residents to reach a total of 764.
-Meanwhile, the 0-4 cohort is projected to grow modestly by 3% (18 people).
+The 75-84 cohort is projected to grow by 50%, adding 253 residents to reach 765.
+Residents aged 65 and above will drive 50% of population growth, indicating a trend towards demographic aging.
+The 0-4 age group is projected to grow at a more modest rate of 1%, adding only 6 residents.